Human rights violations by the CIA: Other exceptions to police assistance prohibition

 In addition to the exemptions previously discussed, there are other authorities that waive the prohibition on assistance to police forces of foreign countries.
-For example, the president may authorize foreign assistance when `it is important to the United States' security interests.
+For example, the president may authorize foreign assistance when 'it is important to the United States' security interests.
 This allows the president to waive any provision of the Foreign Assistance Act of 1961, including section 660.

-U.S. assistance provided to foreign police
+US assistance provided to foreign police

 Antiterrorism assistance

-This aims to improve foreign governments' antiterrorist capabilities to better protect U.S. citizens and interests.
-In 1990, the U.S. provided assistance to 49 countries at a cost of nearly $10 million.
+This aims to improve foreign governments' antiterrorist capabilities to better protect US citizens and interests.
+In 1990, the US provided assistance to 49 countries at a cost of nearly $10 million.
 Sixty-two percent of the funds were spent in Latin America, the Caribbean, and Europe, and less than $500,000 was used to purchase equipment.
-The Department of State manages the program and contracts with other U.S. government agencies, state or local police departments, and private firms to conduct the training.
-The Federal Aviation Administration, U.S. Customs Service, the Immigration and Naturalization Service, the Federal Law Enforcement Training Center, and the U.S. Marshals Service are regular trainers.
-In compliance with legislative requirements, most training takes place in the United States.
+The DOS manages the program and contracts with other US government agencies, state or local police departments, and private firms to conduct the training.
+The Federal Aviation Administration, US Customs Service, the Immigration and Naturalization Service, the Federal Law Enforcement Training Center, and the US Marshals Service are regular trainers.
+In compliance with legislative requirements, most training takes place in the US.

 International narcotics control

-One of the objectives of the Department of State Bureau of International Narcotics Matters (INM) international narcotics control training program is to strengthen host country enforcement and interdiction capabilities.
+One of the objectives of DOS Bureau of International Narcotics Matters (INM) international narcotics control training program is to strengthen host country enforcement and interdiction capabilities.
 During fiscal year 1990, INM provided a minimum of $45 million in training and equipment to foreign police, principally in Mexico, Jamaica, Colombia, Ecuador, Peru, Bolivia, Brazil, Venezuela, Pakistan, Thailand, and Turkey.
 These are all narcotics producing and trafficking countries.

-INM reimburses other U.S. government agencies, primarily the Drug Enforcement Administration (DEA), Customs, and Coast Guard, to conduct the actual training.
+INM reimburses other US government agencies, primarily the Drug Enforcement Administration (DEA), Customs, and Coast Guard, to conduct the actual training.
 DEA provides narcotics investigative training, Customs teaches air, sea and land port search procedures, and Coast Guard teaches courses in maritime interdiction.
 Other agencies may also be requested to train on a reimbursable basis in areas where they have specific expertise.
 For example, DOD provides helicopter training to police in drug trafficking countries.
-Training is conducted both overseas and in the United States and is reviewed and approved by INM.
+Training is conducted both overseas and in the US and is reviewed and approved by INM.

 In addition, DOD used military assistance funds to train and equip narcotics enforcement police in several drug producing and trafficking countries.
 Documents provided by DOD show that in fiscal year 1990, DOD provided training and equipment with a value of at least $17 million to Mexico, $1.3 million to Bolivia, $10 million to Colombia, $1 million to Ecuador, and $1 million to Peru.
-DOD officials informed us that training and equipment valued at more than these amounts may also have been provided.
+Training and equipment valued at more than these amounts may also have been provided.
 However, documentation was not available at the Washington, D.C., agency headquarters level that specified the amounts for law enforcement activities.
 The equipment provided consisted of UH-1 helicopters and spare parts, ammunition, small arms, riot control equipment, radios, and miscellaneous personal gear.